supa2/Automaton/The-Atm_pulse-machine.md

-Monitor a digital pin for incoming pulses, fire a callback or send a message on minimum duration.
+Monitor a digital pin for incoming pulses, fire a callback or send a message when a pulse is detected.

 * begin()
 * onPulse()